tpunt/PHP7-Reference/README.md

 ### `session_start()` Options

 This feature gives the ability to pass in an array of options to the `session_start()` function.
-It firstly enables for session-based php.ini options to be set using this options array:
+This is used to set session-based php.ini options:

 ```PHP
 session_start(['cache_limiter'=>'private']); // sets the session.cache_limiter option to private
 ```

+This feature also introduces:
-It secondly introduces a new php.ini setting: `session.lazy_write`.
-This is, by default, set to true and means that write operations to session data only occur if the session data actually changes.
+ - A new php.ini setting (`session.lazy_write`) that is, by default, set to true and means that session data is only rewritten if it changes.
+ - A new interface (`SessionUpdateTimestampHandlerInterface`) that defines two new functions: `validateId()` and `updateTimestamp()`

 RFC: [Introduce session_start() Options](#https://wiki.php.net/rfc/session-lock-ini)